Gardening in Tucson

 Planting for Fall

-In Southeastern Arizona, gardeners often grow vegetables fall to spring, then stop during the hot summer.
+In parts of the southwest desert, gardeners often grow vegetables fall to spring, then stop during the hot summer.
 Tomatoes, however, are sun-loving plants and do best if planted in the spring.
 Indeterminate cherry-sized tomatoes are more likely to ripen well into fall.
-For those getting a late start on planting tomatoes, July 31 is the most prudent last planting date for a fall crop of early-ripening tomato seedlings.
+Current-sized tomatoes will grow in January in Zone 9.
+For those getting a late start on planting tomatoes, the most prudent last planting date for fall crops is July 31 for early-ripening medium to large sized tomatoes; August 31 for cherry tomatoes, and September 30 for current sized tomatoes.

 Transplanting Potted Plants

 Put tomato seedlings in the ground when the danger of frost has nearly passed.
 Be prepared to protect from late frosts.
 Remove the entire pot, whether peat moss or plastic.
-Peat moss pots retard root growth, regardless of the claim that roots can grow through them.
+Peat moss pots do not rot in our dry soil and retard root growth, regardless of claims that roots can grow through them.

-Place tomato seedlings so that the top of the potted soil is level with the garden bed soil.
-This achieves the fastest, strongest growth.
+Bury the tomato seedling stem up to the first true leaf on the stem.
+Remove any leaves on the stem that touch the soil.
+This will achieve the fastest, strongest growth and produce the highest yield.
 Some nurseries include instructions to place 2/3 of the seedling stem below ground.
 That will cause the seedlings to go into shock for the first month, and barely grow, but they will eventually recover and catch up to the others.

 Support